Canon PowerShot G7 X Mark III is a 4K-shooting vloggers delight

 Battery life is rated to 265 frames per charge, and it's possible to charge this through the camera's USB port.

-The PowerShot G7 X Mark III will be available in both black and black/silver options from early August, with a price of £699.99 in the UK and $849 in the US.
-Pricing for Australia is still to be confirmed.
+The PowerShot G7 X Mark III is already available in both black and black/silver options for purchase from Canon in Australia for an asking price of $1,210.
+However, our UK and US fans will have to wait till early August for the G7 X Mark III, and it will set you back £699.99 / $849.